The 11-year-old boy without finger gets 3D-Printed hands for Christmas

 An 11-year-old Tennessee boy who was born without any fingers received one of the best Christmas gifts he could ever imagine — a pair of custom 3D-printed hands.

-Gavin Sumner received a pair of 3D printed hands that allows him to hold things that he was unable to do until now.
+These pair of 3D printed hands allow him to hold things that he was unable to do until now.

 Recalling the moment when her son received the custom made fingers, Kori said that she was grateful to Economos and his team who took almost a year of modifications and trials;